richardtvu/rb101/2-s-programs/loan_calculator_design.md

   - Minimum APR: 0%
   - Minimum loan term: 1 month
   - The inputs will come from the user, so make sure to accept user input.
+  - Convert the loan duration into months and ask the user again if the loan duration is less than 1 month.
   - Acceptable data types for input: integers or floats.
   - Precision: 2 decimal places, e.g. "$839.24".
   - While the calculator is open, allow the user to calculating monthly payments (i.e. once done with one calculation ask the user if they want to calculate another)